 Safeguard top secret information: After the NDA has been signed, this gives the party sharing its confidential information the freedom to discuss without the fear of the receiving party stealing the confidential information and using it without approval.
 If the information were to be leaked, the NDA offers contractual rights for the innocent party and other legal remedies that are available.

 Control over how a party can use the information: When you divulge your confidential information, a one-way NDA will place obligations on the receiving party to ensure it is kept a secret.
 However, you may also want to set out other conditions or restrictions in the agreement.
 For example, you may prefer that the receiving party didn’t make any copies of your confidential information as this could increase the risk of accidental leaks.
-If that's the case, Docue’s NDA templates contain conditions that can be selected to restrict the receiving party from doing this.
+If that's the case, Docue’s non-disclosure agreement templates contain conditions that can be selected to restrict the receiving party from doing this.

 What are the key topics that are included in Docue's one-way confidentiality agreement template?